PM Kusum Yogna subsidy in india

 This scheme increases farmers’ income by turning them into energy entrepreneurs, but it also reduces dependence on diesel pumps, enhances rural electrification, and contributes significantly to India’s solar targets under the National Solar Mission.

-One of the most critical components of a successful solar installation is the solar inverter, especially for large-capacity decentralized plants.
+One of the most basic components of a successful solar installation is the solar inverter, especially for large-capacity decentralized plants.
 For KUSUM Component A, the best choice is the Hopewind 385kW Inverter.
+First Solar thin-film panels ensure maximum efficiency, reliability, and long-term energy yield

 • Highest capacity inverter in the industry—ideal for large decentralized plants.